Evolving Your Database Schema Without Downtime

 When running long-running migrations, it’s crucial to avoid locking tables and triggering excessive write operations.
 Instead, query records that need updating and then run the SQL statement only on those records.
 This approach allows you to stop and resume the migration as needed.

-Evolving your database schema without downtime requires careful planning and execution.
-By following best practices and separating migrations from deployment, you can ensure a smooth transition without disrupting your users.
-Remember, it’s better to take a little extra time to get it right than to risk downtime and a poor user experience.
+By following these best practices and separating migrations from deployment, you can ensure a smooth transition without disrupting your users.